ZAAI-com/Jekyll-AEO/docs/SETUP_PROMPT.md

 ---

 ## Step 2 — Configure `_config.yml`

+If `_config.yml` already contains a `jekyll_aeo:` key, show the user their current configuration and ask if they'd like to review or update it.
+Do not overwrite existing settings — only add or modify settings the user explicitly requests.
+Then skip to Step 3.

 Jekyll-AEO works with zero configuration.
 The defaults below are already active — you only need to add settings the user explicitly opts into.